Security

 </cors>

-If the option <strict-checking/> is given in this section, too, then the given patterns are not only used for CORS checking but also every request is checked on the server side whether the Origin: or Referer: header matches one of the given patterns.
+If the option <strict-checking/> is given in this section, then the given patterns are not only used for CORS checking but also every request is checked on the server side whether the Origin: or Referer: header matches one of the given patterns.
 If neither Origin: nor Referer: is given and strict checking is enabled, then the access is denied.
-This useful for protecting against Cross-Site Request Forgery.
+This is useful for protecting against Cross-Site Request Forgery.

 Please note that <strict-checking/> might not be good enough because of potential browser bugs which could allow to forge the origin header.
 Examples of these issues are arbitrary header injection or referer and origin spoofing.
 User facing application which uses Jolokia has backend should consider to implement additional measures like using the same-site flag on the session cookie.